India's strong emphasis on education is one of the driving forces behind its emerging economy, though standards at

 Private schools in India

-Local private schools are also a great option for expats who plan on remaining in India in the long-term and who want their children to have a more integrated experience with the opportunity to mix and make friends with local children while receiving a high standard of education.
+Local private schools are also a great option for expats who plan on living in India long term and who want their children to have a more integrated experience with the opportunity to mix and make friends with local children while receiving a high standard of education.